ballerina-platform/module-ballerinax-sap.s4hana.qm/ballerina/api_inspectionlot_srv/Package.md

 [S/4HANA](https://www.sap.com/india/products/erp/s4hana.html) is a robust enterprise resource planning (ERP) solution, designed for large-scale enterprises by SAP SE.

 The `ballerinax/sap.s4hana.api_inspectionlot_srv` package offers APIs for seamless integration with the [Inspection Lot API v1.2.0](https://api.sap.com/api/API_INSPECTIONLOT_SRV/overview).In the SAP system, you process quality inspections on the basis of inspection lots.
-The data relating to a quality inspection is grouped into several entities.
 With this service it is possible, for example, to update inspection lot header data or to create inspection results and usage decisions.

 ## Setup guide